 One of the key benefits of FTAs is the promotion of economic growth and development.
 By reducing trade barriers, FTAs encourage increased trade and investment between participating countries.
 This can lead to the expansion of industries, the creation of new jobs, and the stimulation of economic activity.
 Additionally, FTAs can attract foreign direct investment (FDI) by providing a more predictable and stable business environment, which can further contribute to economic growth.

 Another important aspect of FTAs is the potential for increased consumer choice and lower prices.
 When trade barriers are reduced or eliminated, it allows for a greater variety of goods and services to be available to consumers.
 This increased competition can lead to lower prices, as businesses strive to attract customers.
+Industries such as apparel and luxury goods must closely track how international trade law affects the fashion industry in order to remain competitive.
 Consumers can benefit from access to a wider range of products at more competitive prices, improving their purchasing power and overall standard of living.